CS342/CS342-2023-Application/CS342MemberViews/Sources/HamedHekmat/Resources/HamedHekmatBio.md

+//
+// This source file is part of the CS342 2023 Application project
+//
+// SPDX-FileCopyrightText: 2023 Stanford University
+//
+// SPDX-License-Identifier: MIT
+//

 Hamed Hekmat is a sophomore undergraduate at Stanford University.
 Though currently undeclared, he's heavily considering majoring in Symbolic Systems with a concentration in Artifical Intelligence.
 He's particularly interested in how such technologies can be applied to improve existing systems/methods, especially within the healthcare sphere, which is what brings him to this class!